Photo: Getty Images

 From the City of Las Vegas:

-City Of Las Vegas Parks Remain Open To Public
+City Of Las Vegas To Close Playgrounds, Parks To Remain Open To Public

-The parks will remain open, but the city will resume normal cleaning that takes place twice a week.
-Restrooms also will remain open so people can wash their hands, but the city is discouraging the use of high-touch areas (playgrounds) and park equipment.
-Also, signs are being posted to stress the importance of social distancing, with six feet between people, and groups of less than 10 persons.
+The city will continue normal cleaning of the parks.
+Restrooms will remain open so people can wash their hands.
+Signs are being posted to stress that playgrounds are closed and the importance of social distancing, with six feet between people, and groups of less than 10 persons.